asutherland/taskolio/README.md

 #### Get the server thing working.

 This should be fairly simple:
 - Have node.js installed.
-I use v8.9.x.
+I currently use whatever the version in `controller-webserver/.nvmrc` is.
+Use whatever mechanism you like to pick node versions; that file implies https://github.com/nvm-sh/nvm but I've also recently tried https://github.com/jdx/rtx for use with searchfox.
 - `cd controller-webserver`
 - `npm install`
   - If this didn't work, you probably need to install libhid and/or its development libraries.
 Check out https://github.com/node-hid/node-hid and the helpful docs there if something went wrong.
-- `node server.js`
+- `npm run server` for the Maschine Mk3.
 - Curse if you were already using the port the websocket server listens on, because it's not configurable and you'll have to refresh gnome-shell again if you change its source.